 Furthermore, the relationship between improving the economic condition of the people with the concept of culture broker, transformational leadership, loyalty to the people, and mastery of knowledge in related fields are inseparable from the concept of the dynamics of the role of religious figures; considering that the latter concept is the goal of the previously mentioned concept.
-Therefore, in the next construction, it is impossible or not, it must depart from the point of discussion between the concept of the dynamics of the role of religious figures with the concept of the dynamics of the role of religious figures with the concept of the dynamics of the role of religious figures with the concept of the dynamics of the role of religious figures with the concept of the dynamics of the role of religious figures in related fields; and between the concept of culture broker dan transformational leadership with the concept of loyal partiality to the community and mastery of knowledge in related field.
+Therefore, in the next construction, it is impossible or not, it must depart from the point of discussion between the concept of the dynamics of the role of religious figures with the concepts of culture broker and transformational leadership; between the concept of the dynamics of the role of religious figures with the concept of loyalty in favor of the people and scientific mastery of religious figures in related fields; and between the concept of culture broker dan transformational leadership with the concept of loyal partiality to the community and mastery of knowledge in related field.

 From the theoretical reflection, the dynamic role of religious figures in the social system in rural communities in Indonesia is largely determined by the consistency of their attitude as a culture broker and their vision and transformative roles in society (Horikoshi, 1987; Mansurnoor, 1990).
 The shift in the position of the kiai from a culture broker to an agent from external forces will result in a loss of trust from the public and a loss of public respect to him.
-This is because the authority possessed by religious figures comes from the community, not from the state unlike religious figures in several countries in the Middle East or in some countries in African (Horikoshi, 1987;

-Mansurnoor, 1990; Turmudi, 2003).
+This is because the authority possessed by religious figures comes from the community, not from the state unlike religious figures in several countries in the Middle East or in some countries in African (Horikoshi, 1987; Mansurnoor, 1990; Turmudi, 2003).
 As a result, it is predictable that the religious leader will lose his influence in society.
-Therefore, the relationship between consistency as a culture broker and the dynamics of the role of religious figures is in a cause-effect relationship (Lincoln and Guba (1985: 340).
+Therefore, the relationship between consistency as a culture broker and the dynamics of the role of religious figures is in a causeeffect relationship (Lincoln and Guba (1985: 340).
 The consistency as a culture broker affects the dynamics of the role. religious figures.
 When religious figures are consistent in the position, the trust from the community will still exist; On the other hand, when a religious figure shifts from a position as a culture broker to an agent of external forces, it is not promising for a trust of the people.